grafana/grafana/docs/sources/explore/trace-integration.md

 You can navigate from a span in a trace view directly to metrics relevant for that span.
 This feature is available for the Tempo, Jaeger, and Zipkin data sources.

 Refer to each individual data source's documentation for configuration instructions.
-For Tempo refer to [Metrics from traces](/docs/tempo/<TEMPO_VERSION>t/getting-started/metrics-from-traces/#metrics-from-traces).
+For Tempo, refer to [Trace to metrics configuration](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/datasources/tempo/configure-tempo-data-source/#trace-to-metrics).

 ### Trace to profiles